leytonoday/Clipboard-TTS-V1/README.md

 ## Features
 Features include:
 - Automatic detection of clipboard changes.
-Changes are read aloud to the user.
+Changes are read aloud to the user
 - Supporting over 50 languages
 - Both male and female voices
 - Speed and volume controls
 - A dictionary mode to read aloud the definition of the copied words
+- Output highlighting as the text is read
+- Bionic reading (inspired by https://bionic-reading.com/)

 See the figure below.